Escapement: Detachment

+A major source of inaccuracy is friction between the sliding parts of the escapement; the escape wheel tooth sliding as it pushes on the pallet.
+In precision timepieces the pallet surfaces are made of jewels, principally synthetic sapphire, whose ultrahard surfaces have only 10-20% of the coefficient of friction of metal on metal.
+The surfaces are lubricated to reduce friction further.
+In the most accurate escapements, such as the detent escapement, the duplex escapement, and the coaxial escapement, the escape wheel tooth moves almost parallel to the pallet during impulse, reducing the friction, and do not require lubrication.

 Mechanical escapements

 Since 1658 when the introduction of the pendulum and balance spring made accurate timepieces possible, it has been estimated that more than three hundred different mechanical escapements have been devised, but only about 10 have seen widespread use.
 These are described below.
 In the 20th century, electric timekeeping methods replaced mechanical clocks and watches, so escapement design became a little-known curiosity.